Oliver Cooper (politician)

 Oliver Cooper (born 1987) is an English Conservative politician and a prominent party activist.
-He was the leader of the party on Camden London Borough Council representing Hampstead Town.
+He was the leader of the party on Camden London Borough Council representing Hampstead Town and is now a Conservative councillor and leader of the opposition on Three Rivers District Council in Hertfordshire.

 Career

 Cooper attended Dr Challoner's Grammar School and University College London.
 He is a lawyer and a former journalist.
+In 2021, he moved from Stikeman Elliott to Charles Russell Speechlys with other members of Stoneman Elliott's international tax law team.

 He was elected to represent Hampstead Town ward on Camden Council in 2015.
+Despite Hampstead voting 80% for "Remain" in the Brexit referendum in 2016, he voted for "Leave".

 He became the Leader of the Opposition after the 2018 elections.
-Ahead of the 2022 Camden Borough elections, Cooper chose to move from his 'safe' Conservative ward to the Tory-Liberal Democrat split ward of Belsize to try to increase his party's number of seats.
+Ahead of the 2022 Camden Borough elections, Cooper chose to move from his 'safe' Conservative ward to the Conservative-Liberal Democrat split ward of Belsize to try to increase his party's number of seats.
 He increased his party's share of the vote and came first among the Conservative candidates, but lost to the Lib Dems, ending his career in local government.
 Local newspapers said that he "almost certainly" would have held his Hampstead seat if he had not chosen to move to Belsize.

-After his defeat, he became the chairman of the Watford Conservatives.
+After his defeat, Cooper became the chairman of the Watford Conservatives.
 He was previously the deputy chairperson of the Hampstead and Kilburn Conservatives.

+He was elected as a councillor in Hertfordshire in 2023.
+He was immediately elected the group leader on the council.
+In 2024 the Lib Dems lost their overall Majority on the council with the council going into No Overall Control, after the Tories won two byelections in a previously "safe" Liberal ward.

+He served on Kemi Badenoch's successful campaign team in the 2024 Conservative Party leadership election.
+The Guardian uncovered private messages of him swearing to a fellow Tory activist in 2017 but despite this Badenoch stood by him, criticized the Guardian's attempt to "cancel" Cooper and said he was doing a "great job".